Portraits of Urban Street Trees

 These are part of an ongoing photographic series of trees in urban environments, mostly Indian laurel fig trees, a Southeast Asian species planted along neighborhood streets all over Los Angeles.
 With their smooth bark and humanoid forms, these hardy immigrants have an animated presence; they bear artifacts of human activity, and often push back dramatically against the urban infrastructure of concrete and asphalt.
 I replace the backgrounds with a flat color gradient, as if I had brought the tree into a portrait studio to pose in front of a backdrop.

-I've been photographing them on periodic visits there for the past few years.
 My underlying motivation is to find beauty in an unexpected place, complexity and layers of experience in something we think we already know, underlying relationships in what at first glance seems random, and experiences that cannot be fully described verbally.
-I search for a deeper understanding of what natural forms tell you about the particular conditions of the moment, especially what they say about human interaction with nature in the urban environment.
-But it isn't as if my attraction to these particular trees is purely intellectual.
-Some childlike part of my psyche has never stopped seeing faces and bodies in inanimate objects.
-I've come to understand that what drew me to return with my camera after I first noticed them is also a sense of personal identification with them: bearing the traces of time's passage and life's indignities, still standing.
+I search for a deeper understanding of what natural forms tell you about the particular conditions of the moment, and in the case of the Indian laurel figs, they frequently push back forcefully against the infrastructure built to contain them, cantilevering sidewalk slabs at sharp angles, curling their roots over curbs, and swallowing power lines.
+They're survivors, bearing the traces of time's passage and the indignities visited on them, still standing.

 I have also turned one of my photo sets from Los Angeles into a 3D file using photogrammetry, and produced it as a sculpture.
 Occasionally I photograph trees in other cities as well.